 50BOLD: Absolutely!
 I read somewhere that you were part Cheyenne Indian?

 PAM: We’re part of everything!
 I had a DNA done from Ancestry.com, and I’m 23% Nigerian, 18% Native American, and some other cultures thrown into the mix.

 50BOLD: You’ve always portrayed such strong characters in films, are these the kinds of roles that you sought?

 PAM: Not always.
 I like portraying characters who might have wound up strong at the end of the story, but who started out very vulnerable.
-Strength is not given to you, it’s earned by walking through fire, swimming a river, jumping out of a plane, skiing down a mountain.
+Strength is not given to you, it’s earned by walking through fire, swimming in a river, jumping out of a plane, skiing down a mountain.
 The experiences of life make you strong.
 I was sexually attacked as a little girl, and then again at age eighteen in college.
 There was also a third attack and with each, I found strength; I got stronger.
 Once you gain your strength, people can ask you where you got it, what it looks and tastes like, and how it feels to be so strong.
 Yes, you have definitely got to learn strength and earn strength.

 50BOLD: How were you discovered especially with all of your back and forth moves.

 PAM: I wasn’t really discovered.
 When I moved to California to get into film school, I had three jobs.
 I worked at a theatrical agency in the morning, a film studio at night, then as a DJ at a sports club for athletes also at night.
 There is this patriarchal culture of oppressing women that I was trying to break out of at the time.
 I had witnessed many generations of the women in my family in situations where they weren’t allowed to be because their husbands forbade them to pursue their dreams.
 They did not want their husbands to feel like less of a man.
 I didn’t want to be a part of any oppression.
 I didn’t want to get married, have babies, and then get an education.
 I wanted to get an education!